Anca Pop

 Anca Pop (October 22, 1984 – December 16, 2018) was a Romanian Canadian singer-songwriter.
-On July 12, 2017 she released her self-titled debut studio album exclusively in Japan which spawned four singles including: "Free Love", "Super Cool", "Ring Around", and "Loco Poco".
+On July 12, 2017, she released her self-titled debut studio album exclusively in Japan which spawned four singles including: "Free Love", "Super Cool", "Ring Around", and "Loco Poco".

-In 2008, she met Yugoslav and Bosnian musician Goran Bregović, and she wrote two songs for his thirteenth studio album Champagne for Gypsies.
+In 2008, she met Yugoslav and Serbian musician Goran Bregović, and she wrote two songs for his thirteenth studio album Champagne for Gypsies.
 After her collaboration with Bregović, she signed a record deal with Roton Music.
 She also appeared on the cover of Playboy for the July–August issue.

 Early life

-Anca Pop was born on October 22, 1984 in Moldova Nouă, Romania.
-When she was 3 years old, her parents fled the Socialist Republic of Romania to Yugoslavia.
+Pop was born on October 22, 1984, in Moldova Nouă, Romania.
+When she was three years old, her parents fled the Socialist Republic of Romania to Yugoslavia.
 Once they arrived they were taken to a refugee camp near Belgrade; they stayed there 7 months before going to a political asylum in Kitchener, Ontario, Canada.
 She started being passionated by music, and she started taking mandolin and singing lessons when she was 7 years old.
 Eventually her parents came back in Romania as soon as the communism ended.

 Career

-Her debut single, "Free Love", was released on April 28, 2015 with an accompanying music video on the same day.
+Her debut single, "Free Love", was released on April 28, 2015, with an accompanying music video on the same day.
 A month later, another version of the video was released for Playboy magazine.
 "Free Love" was also voted by 100,000 people as the best pop song of July during a poll for OurStage.
-"Super Cool" was released on March 24, 2016 as the second single from her upcoming debut studio album.
+"Super Cool" was released on March 24, 2016, as the second single from her upcoming debut studio album.
 In May of the same year she was invited along with Emil Rengle to the Cannes Film Festival by Warner Music Group for a possible collaboration with them.
-The third single, "Ring Around", was released on January 25, 2017 with an accompanying music video on the same day.
-The fourth single, "Loco Poco", was released in 38 countries on May 26, 2017 by Roton and Edel Italy.
+The third single, "Ring Around", was released on January 25, 2017, with an accompanying music video on the same day.
+The fourth single, "Loco Poco", was released in 38 countries on May 26, 2017, by Roton and Edel Italy.